 Objectives and Tasks

 The German Council of Economic Experts is an academic body that advises on economic policy issues.
 Set up by law in 1963, it is mandated with the task of providing an impartial expert view in the form of periodic assessments of macroeconomic developments in Germany, thus helping economic policymakers and the general public to make informed decisions.
-The Council is fully independent in its advisory role.
+The Council is fully independent in its advisory role and operates in a transparent manner.
 It describes the current economic situation and its likely future development, highlighting any adverse trends and possible ways of averting or mitigating them.
 To this end it discusses various indicators of economic output, quality of life, sustainability, and politically defined targets.
 It also analyses the progress, opportunities and risks of current economic policies and identifies potentially conflicting objectives.
 The Council’s reports and assessments form a key part of the economic policy debate in Germany and have significantly influenced the political decision-making process.

 The following is a list of the Council's individual tasks according to its legal mandate: